 Earthquake Prone Buildings

 Selwyn District is within a high seismic risk area.
-With this in mind, we need to have a way of identifying, assessing and managing earthquake-prone buildings.
-To help ensure people and property stay safe in the event of earthquakes this needs to be done within set timeframes.
+We therefore need to have a way of identifying, assessing and managing earthquake-prone buildings to help ensure people and property stay safe in the event of earthquakes.

 The way earthquake-prone buildings are identified, assessed and managed changed when the Building (Earthquake-prone Buildings) Amendment Act 2016 came into effect on 1 July 2017.
 The act applies to commercial buildings and some residential buildings.
-Residential buildings are only covered under the act if they:
+Residential buildings are only covered under the act if they are

-- comprise two or more storeys and three or more household units, or
+- two or more storeys and three or more household units, or

-- are used as hostels, boarding houses or other types of specialised accommodation.
+- used as hostels, boarding houses or other types of specialised accommodation.

 Council identifies buildings that may be earthquake-prone

-Council checks the assessment and decides if the building is earthquake-prone
+We will check the assessment and decide if the building is earthquake-prone

-Building owner either strengthens or removes the building within the specified timeframe
+You either need to strengthen or remove the building within the specified timeframe

 The Ministry of Business, Innovation and Employment have released a short informative introduction video on managing earthquake-prone buildings explaining why we have a national system, along with an overview of how it works.